 39. Civil Rights Landmark: Little Rock Central High School National Historic Site tells the story of the "Little Rock Nine."
 A life-size monument to the nine students is on the grounds of the Arkansas State Capitol.

 40. Rich Scenery: Go for a hike at Queen Wilhelmina State Park, a cloud-capped hideaway along the Talimena Scenic Drive atop Rich Mountain.

 41. Union Troop Trail: The Little Rock Campaign Driving Tour outlines the 1863 advance by Union forces who seized the state capital.
 Detailed exhibit panels at roadside pullouts accessible from I-40 between Little Rock and Lonoke.

 42. Always Welcoming: Miss Laura's Visitor Center is a restored turn-of-the-century brothel that is now Fort Smith's visitor center.

 43. Hallowed Ground: Walk the one-mile Battlefield Trail at Prairie Grove Battlefield State Park, recognized nationally as one of America's most intact Civil War battlefields.
 Five mile auto tour also available.

 44. Spiritual Experience: Established in 1878 as a Benedictine Monastery, Subiaco Abbey now serves as a boys’ college preparatory school.
 Self-guided walking tour of the dramatic stone architecture and manicured grounds.

-45. Little Golden Gate: A rare example of a suspension bridge in Arkansas, Beaver Bridge was built in 1943 and is still in use today.
+45. Little Golden Gate: A rare example of a suspension bridge in Arkansas, Beaver Bridge was built on Table Rock Lake in 1943 and is still in use today.

 46. Reminders of Yesteryear: Walk or drive the Quapaw Quarter historic downtown Little Rock area with restored antebellum and Victorian structures including Gen. Douglas MacArthur’s birthplace.